PedroCristo/README-TEST/README.md

 ![Colours Palete](./assets/readme/extras/watches_clocks_color_palete.png)<br>

 - The colour scheme is kept simple by opting for a combination of white text set against the image background and black text against the white background.
-For the navbar was set as a white background colour that changes when the user scrolls.
+The navbar was set on a white background and a light grey on the bottom.
+The interactive colour is used for icons and the website logo.
+  Yellow and red are used for the buttons to buy and see product details.
+The dark grey for to website footer contrasts with the rest of the website.

 #### Typography

 - The Montserrat font is used as the main font for the whole project and the Kaushan font is used to